Ernie Pyle, Popular Communicator Who Loved New Mexico

 The journalist’s home is now the Ernie Pyle Branch Library of the Albuquerque Bernalillo County Library, and is officially designated as a National Historic Landmark.
 This small community library at 900 Girard Boulevard SE continues to exhibit items of Pyle before it became a library in 1948.
-It has quaint and peaceful grounds with a quote from the writer displayed on a large sculpture, an outdoor turtle-shaped bench, and a sweet children’s room, in addition to an impressive collection of memorabilia connected to Ernie Pyle.
+It has quaint and peaceful grounds with a quote from the writer (displayed on a large sculpture), an outdoor turtle-shaped bench, and an engaging children’s room, in addition to an impressive collection of memorabilia connected to Ernie Pyle.

 The Scripps Howard Foundation named the Ernie Pyle Award for Human Interest Storytelling after this popular journalist.
 According to shawards.org: “This award honors storytelling that clearly exemplifies the warmth and craftsmanship of legendary World War II correspondent Ernie Pyle, who wrote movingly about everyday people with everyday dreams.”

 This is the second stop on our New Mexico Author Adventures Trail.